skysheng7/moo4feed/CONTRIBUTING.md

    If you want to create new functions please follow the guidelines in [Writing Tests](#writing-tests).

-## Submitting Changes

-1. Commit and push your changes regularly to your current branch:
+5. Commit and push your changes regularly to your current branch:

    ```shell
    git add .